lemonwaysas/php-client-directkit-xml/README.md

  1. **[SoapClient]**: the casual method in PHP to consume any Web Service.
 It is the simplest way to access to Directkit**Xml**.
  2. **[SoapClient SDK]**: same with the first method, but all the structure of requests / responses are generated overhead with [`wsdl2phpgenerator`](http://wsdl2phpgenerator.github.io/wsdl2phpgenerator/)
  3. **[LemonWay SDK]**: call the web service as a normal http request [`curl_init`].
 The SDK will help you to parse the SOAP response.
+This method doesn't have any advantages over other ones.

-This example demonstrates the third method which doesn't have any advantages over other ones.
+This example demonstrates the third method.

 Lemon Way PHP SDK (This SDK is only used with Direckit XML)
 =================================================